gvwilson/thirdbit/src/fiction/bear/index.md

 "Or it won't be his troll you'll be by to talk with, and it won't be the kitchen you'll be along by to sit!"

-Bortja smacked her thigh with her hand.
+Bortje smacked her thigh with her hand.
 "You see?" she said to the crowd.
 "You see who they favor?
 Beasts over people!
 Well I say, people over beasts!"